Dress code

 Female

-Black or dark, not full-length evening attire, doctoral hat (if doctor).
+Black or dark, preferably not full-length dress, doctoral hat (if doctor).

-Full-length evening attire, preferably not black.
+Full-length evening attire or traditional costume, preferably not black.
 Does not have to be long-sleeved.

 Male